 Purple smoke bush can be trained as a standard and used as a tree.
 Little pruning is needed otherwise.

-Purple smoke bush is very susceptible to verticillium wilt.
-It can also get leaf spot and scabs.
-If you are in the Eastern US, watch out for stem canker.
+Purple smoke bush is very susceptible to Verticillium wilt, a browning of the leaves caused by the fungus Verticillium.
+It can also get leaf spot, a fungal condition prevalent in warmer weather, and scabs.
+If you are in the eastern United States, watch out for stem canker.